Jacksonville Attorneys Defend Clients After Traffic Tickets

 Florida law firm works to help you keep your license after driving violations

 Pleading guilty to a traffic ticket may seem like the easiest way to deal with it.
 For many drivers, this could be a big mistake.
 When you pay your ticket, it means you are pleading guilty to the infraction.
 In addition to causing your insurance rates to climb, you can be putting yourself at risk to have your license suspended in the future.
-The attorneys at the law firm of Robert Shafer & Associates, P.A. work with clients to avoid license suspension and large fines.
+The attorneys at the law firm of Shafer Law, P.A. work with clients to avoid license suspension and large fines.
 We work to get our clients back on the road as quickly as possible.

 Avoiding penalties for speeding tickets

 The most common tickets received by Florida drivers are for exceeding the speed limit.
 Speeding violations can result in points on your license.
 Typical points penalties for speeding include:

 - 3 points for driving 15mph or less over the speed limit

 - 4 points for going more than 15mph over the speed limit

 - 6 points for speeding resulting in a crash

 Jacksonville drivers are frequently also cited for driving carelessly.
 Our attorneys will fight any of these charges and work hard to keep you on the road.

 Defending drivers accused of moving violations